 By my late 20’s I had neither a musical career or the life of a guitar maker, but rather a new family and the beginnings of a woodworking and design company.
 I supplemented my efforts of those days with software engineering, a skill set that eventually took me all over the world, all the while yearning to get back to serious guitar building.
 I was afforded the opportunity to own and play many, many guitars.
-Decades later I realized that, quite by accident, I had compiled a veritable encyclopedia of sound.
+Many years later I realized that, quite by accident, I had compiled a veritable encyclopedia of sound.

 2001 was a year of dramatic change and new beginnings.
-I began accumulating materials and tools and by 2004 I was building again in earnest and subsequent years found me studying the methods and techniques of luthiers who began their journeys around the same time I had, but had gone on to become some of the foremost guitar makers in the world.
+I began accumulating materials and tools and by 2004 I was building again in earnest.
+Subsequent years found me studying the methods and techniques of luthiers who began their journeys around the same time I had, back in their youth, but had gone on to become some of the foremost guitar makers in the world.
 I am honored to have been able to spend precious time with these skilled builders who have been so willing to share their love for the art of lutherie with me.

 These days I am afforded the honor of building the guitars I want to play.
 I want to hear a sumptuous acoustic guitar tone, one that floods the senses, inspires new music and makes the instrument difficult to put down.
 I want to hold an amazingly comfortable guitar that responds to my every touch and supplies anything that is requested of it.
 I want a guitar that is as beautiful to look upon as it is wonderful to play.
 That is the kind of instrument I build.